digital-land/digital-land/content/portfolio/project/the-future-of-planning/index.md

 datasets: ["Planning policy"]
 ---

-A project to improve the way we create planning applications.
+A project to improve the way we produce planning applications.
 [Read more about the project](https://medium.com/wikihouse-stories/the-future-of-planning-98b3b7a53e9a)